dotnet/csharpstandard/standard/classes.md

 - If the constraint does not include the nullable type annotation, the type argument is expected to be a non-nullable reference type.
 A compiler may issue a warning if the type argument is a nullable reference type.
 - If the constraint includes the nullable type annotation, the constraint is satisfied by both a non-nullable reference type and a nullable reference type.

 The nullability of the type argument need not match the nullability of the type parameter.
-The compiler may issue a warning if the nullability of the type parameter doesn’t match the nullability of the type argument.
+A compiler may issue a warning if the nullability of the type parameter doesn’t match the nullability of the type argument.

 > *Note*: To specify that a type argument is a nullable reference type, don’t add the nullable type annotation as a constraint (use `T : class` or `T : BaseClass`), but use `T?` throughout the generic declaration to indicate the corresponding nullable reference type for the type argument. *end note*